RabbiHasanR/database-replication-postgresql/streaming-sync/README.md

 When you run `docker compose up --build`, Docker Compose:
 1. Builds each image using the correct Dockerfile and context.
 2. Starts the primary first, running its initialization logic.
-3. Starts the replica, which waits for the primary to be ready, then clones its data and enters streaming replication mode.
+3. Starts the replica, which waits for the primary to be ready, then clones its data and enters streaming synchronous replication mode.
-4. Both containers remain running, with the replica streaming WAL changes from the primary.
+4. Both containers remain running, with the replica streaming WAL changes from the primary and sending acknowledgments for synchronous commit.

 ---

 ## How to Use

-1. **Clone this repository and enter the `streaming-async/` directory.**
+1. **Clone this repository and enter the `streaming-sync/` directory.**

 2. **Ensure Docker and Docker Compose are installed on your system.**